huggingface/transformers/docs/source/en/chat_templating.md

 ```

 Although this was a simple demo with only a single call, the same technique works with
 multiple tools and longer conversations.
-This can be a powerful ways to extend the capabilities of conversational
+This can be a powerful way to extend the capabilities of conversational
 agents with real-time information, computational tools like calculators, or access to large databases.

 <Tip>